 The objectives of Cochrane Nutrition include to:

-- increase the impact of Cochrane nutrition reviews across all stakeholders; and
+- Increase the impact of Cochrane nutrition reviews across all stakeholders;

-- contribute to strengthening methods for conducting Cochrane nutrition reviews.
+- Contribute to strengthening methods for conducting Cochrane nutrition reviews; and

 Representatives from the following organisations participated in the exploratory meeting for establishing Cochrane Nutrition (in person or via videoconference): Cochrane South Africa at the South African Medical Research Council, Centre for Evidence-based Health Care at Stellenbosch University, Effective Health Care Research Consortium at Liverpool School of Tropical Medicine, Cochrane Complementary Medicine, Cochrane Child Health, Cochrane Fields Executive Committee, Cochrane Editorial Unit, Cochrane Central Executive, Division of Nutritional Sciences at Cornell University, Cochrane Developmental, Psychosocial and Learning Problems Group, Deakin University, Cochrane Metabolic & Endocrine Disorders Group, Campbell Collaboration International Development Coordinating Group, University of Ottawa, Bruyère Research Institute and Aga Khan University.